If you’re shopping for new kitchen knives, you might be wondering:

 The most significant differences between Wusthof and Chicago Cutlery knives are price and durability.
 Wusthof knives are expensive, but they’re made with high-quality steel and will last forever.
-Chicago Cutlery knives are affordable but have a concerning lack of durability, as you can see in these reviews.
+Chicago Cutlery knives are affordable but their stamped blades lack durability.

 That’s a high-level summary, but there’s much more to know about these brands before deciding which one to buy.

 In this comparison of Wusthof vs. Chicago Cutlery, you’ll learn how their kitchen knives stack up in terms of materials, design, performance, price, and much more.

 By the end of this article, you’ll have all the facts you need to decide which knives are right for your kitchen.

 Use the links below to navigate:

 One of the most significant differences between Wusthof and Chicago Cutlery is the price, with Wusthof being significantly more expensive.
 In fact, you can buy a complete set of Chicago Cutlery — including 17 knives — for the price of one Wusthof knife.

 While this might seem like a done deal, there are reasons for the huge price gap.
 Yes, Chicago Cutlery knives get excellent reviews and are a great value, but industry professionals and home chefs alike know that Wusthof knives are exceptional.

 When you buy a Wusthof knife, you are buying it for life due to its incredible durability and reliability.